Hyperbolic Random Forests: Related Work

 \section{Related Work}

-\subsubsection{Hyperbolic machine learning}
+\subsection{Hyperbolic machine learning}

 Machine learning in hyperbolic space has gained traction due to its inherent hierarchical and compact nature.
-Foundational work showed that for embedding hierarchies in a continuous space, hyperbolic space is superior to Euclidean space, allowing for embeddings with minimal distortion \cite{nickel2017poincare,ganea2018hyperbolic}.
+Foundational work showed that hyperbolic space is superior to Euclidean space for embedding hierarchies in a continuous space, allowing for embeddings with minimal distortion \citep{nickel2017poincare,ganea2018hyperbolic}.
 Empowered by these results, learning with hyperbolic embeddings has recently been successfully used for various problems. \citet{chami2019hyperbolic} and \citet{liu2019hyperbolic} showed how to generalize graph networks to hyperbolic space, while \citet{tifrea2018poincar} showed the potential of hyperbolic word embeddings.
-In the visual domain, hyperbolic embeddings have been shown to improve image segmentation \cite{atigh2022hyperbolic}, zero-shot recognition \cite{liu2020hyperbolic}, image-text representation learning \cite{desai2023hyperbolic}, and more.
-Hyperbolic embeddings have also been effective for biology \cite{klimovskaia2020poincare} and in recommender systems \cite{sun2021hgcf}.
-We refer to recent surveys for a more complete overview \cite{peng2021hyperbolic,yang2022hyperbolic,mettes2023hyperbolic}.
+In the visual domain, hyperbolic embeddings have been shown to improve image segmentation \citep{atigh2022hyperbolic}, zero-shot recognition \citep{liu2020hyperbolic}, image-text representation learning \citep{desai2023hyperbolic}, and more.
+Hyperbolic embeddings have also been effective for biology \citep{klimovskaia2020poincare} and in recommender systems \citep{sun2021hgcf}.
+We refer to recent surveys for a more complete overview \citep{peng2021hyperbolic,yang2022hyperbolic,mettes2023hyperbolic}.

-For classification specifically, various traditional classifiers such as logistic regression~\cite{ganea2018nns}, neural networks~\cite{ganea2018nns,shimizu2021hyperbolic,van2023poincar}, and support vector machines (SVM)~\cite{cho2019large,fan2023horocycle,fang2021kernel,weber2020robust} now have counterparts in hyperbolic space.
+For classification specifically, various traditional classifiers such as logistic regression~\citep{ganea2018nns}, neural networks~\citep{ganea2018nns,shimizu2021hyperbolic,van2023poincar}, and support vector machines (SVM)~\citep{cho2019large,fan2023horocycle,fang2021kernel,weber2020robust} now have counterparts in hyperbolic space.
 In this work, we strive to go beyond single hyperplane/gyroplane decision boundaries per class and bring random forests to hyperbolic space.